Pay a Bill

 Health Tools help you make wise health decisions or take action to improve your health.

-hemorrhagic stroke is caused by bleeding in or around the
+A hemorrhagic stroke is caused by bleeding in or around the brain.

 Other less common causes include head or neck injuries, certain diseases, and radiation treatment for cancer in the neck or brain.